phoenixframework/phoenix_live_view/README.md

 data on every request.

-When LiveView was first announced, many developers from different backgrounds got inspired about the potential unlocked by LiveView to build rich, real-time user experiences.
+When LiveView was first announced, many developers from different backgrounds got inspired by the potential unlocked by LiveView to build rich, real-time user experiences.
 We believe LiveView is built on top of a solid foundation that makes LiveView hard to replicate anywhere else: